 Catch a subway up to the Metropolitan Museum of Art or Central Park

 This is another spot that you can squeeze a little bit of Central Park into.
 We had until about 1 PM before we had to leave the City, so we had some time.
-If you don’t, and got to the City earlier on day 1, squeeze this into day 1 since you’ll already be closer to that end of town on that day!
+If you don’t and got to NYC earlier on day 1, squeeze this into day 1 since you’ll already be closer to that end of town on that day!
 We decided to spend some time inside the MET to enjoy the history and art that the incredible museum has to offer.

 Hop on the Subway to Chelsea Market and the Meatpacking District to walk along the Highline

 It’s a bit of a ride from Central Park to this end of town but is the perfect place to end your trip if you’re departing from Penn Station.
-If you’re leaving from Grand Central, you could swap the MET and Highline this day.
+If you’re leaving from Grand Central, you could swap the MET and Highline to end your NYC weekend.
 We didn’t have a chance to really look around inside Chelsea Market, but we took our time on the Highline Park walkway.
 Chelsea Market is full of artisan crafts, products, and operates kind of like a farmer’s market.
 The Highline Park is a high-rise park constructed of old railway parts, pretty cool to see some of the history being repurposed!
 Keep an eye on the time, then head back to Penn Station (or subway station to head to the airport).

 This weekend was a ton of fun, but not for the faint of heart!
 We walked about 15 miles each day, so bring your comfiest shoes!
 It was a high paced, super fun weekend, but I’m proud of how much we got done in such a short amount of time.
 It’s definitely the way to experience the city if you are pressed for time, but still want to see as much as you can!
 Of course, there’s a lot that we missed, but we hit most of the major sights in Manhattan!
 Did I miss something super important?
 Other things you could see or do along the way?
 Let me know in the comments!